namaimichael/namaimichael/README.md

 # Michael Martin - Senior DevOps Engineer
-- 👋 Hi, I’m **@namaimichael**, a Senior DevOps Engineer with over 10 years of experience in the industry.
+- 👋 Hi, I’m **[Michael Martin](https://github.com/namaimichael)**, a Senior DevOps Engineer with over 10 years of experience in the industry.
 - 👀 I’m passionate about Cloud platforms, Infrastructure as Code, CI/CD pipelines, automation, and optimizing software delivery processes.
 - 💞️ I’m looking to collaborate on complex DevOps projects where I can contribute my expertise and continue learning from fellow professionals.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/namaimichael/)